jumphone/FitDevo/README.md

 --------------------------------------------------------------------------------------------------------------------

 ## Demo 2 | Build developmental potential field (DPF) and draw arrows ( fitdevo >= 1.1.0 )

+Please install "igraph" and "stringr" before using "fitdevo.field"

 Users should provide the embedding coordinates (e.g. tSNE, UMAP, PAGA, etc.).
 This demo is based on a "seurat.object" with a normalized expression matrix and an UMAP.
 To generate seurat.object, please refer to: https://satijalab.org/seurat/articles/pbmc3k_tutorial.html